Master of Laws

 Intensive English Course

-Students admitted from AY2014/2015 onwards and who are required to undergo an Intensive English Course (IEC) will be required to pay for the course.
+Students who are selected to undergo an Intensive English Course (IEC) will be required to pay for the course.
 The IEC usually runs for three (3) weeks in July prior to Semester 1.